BtcLayer/Cosmos/UPGRADING.md

 }
 ```

-When clients interract with a node they are required to set a codec in in the grpc.Dial.
+When clients interact with a node they are required to set a codec in the grpc.Dial.
 More information can be found in this [doc](https://docs.cosmos.network/v0.46/run-node/interact-node.html#programmatically-via-go).